fcavani/slog/README.md

 - Log message assemble: the log message is assembled in a byte slice and uses the append function that make things slow.
 Message formatting is a problem too, mainly the date and time formatting.
+- Debug information (line number and file name) is a trouble.
+I need to come with a solution that make it more adequate for production.
+Debug information in a test environment is ok.

-For the io bottleneck there´s no safe solution besides buy a fast hardware.
+For the io bottleneck there's no safe solution besides buy a fast hardware.
 The in memory approach may be good for some tasks but its not safe if something wrong happen.